 Concerning the supervisory activities of the CSSF, the CSSF's Annual Report for 2021 is not yet available and the CSSF's Annual Report for 2020 shows that the CSSF imposed only a few administrative sanctions and measures.
 The CSSF also created a new platform – eRIIS (electronic Reporting of Information concerning Issuers of Securities) – which is a regulatory filing system and a secure channel of communication with CCSF where, as of 4 March 2022, the issuers or other persons subject to the Transparency Act as well as the Market Abuse Regulation can fulfil their filing obligations.

 Outlook and conclusions

-1 Frank Mausen and Paul Péporté are partners, and Thomas Drugmanne and Kristina Vojtko are senior associates at Allen & Overy.
+1 Frank Mausen and Paul Péporté are partners, and Joanna Bolanowska and Kristina Vojtko are senior associates at Allen & Overy.

 3 The right to full access to administrative documents was confirmed by the Luxembourg courts.
 However, the courts have ruled that this right is not absolute and that the CSSF does not have an obligation to grant access to the entire file or to disclose information on all third parties involved or on its employees investigating the matters unless relevant for its decision (Cour Administrative 42666C, dated 11 April 2019).